 Abiding by our principles is an important way of helping to strengthen trust in our brand and of reinforcing PostFinance›s good reputation.

-While Compliance ensures that legal, regulatory and internal requirements are followed, thus shaping PostFinance’s corporate culture along with all staff, PostFinance’s internal Legal Service department issues legal advice, conducts proceedings and manages contracts.
+Compliance ensures that legal, regulatory and internal requirements are met, thus shaping PostFinance’s corporate culture along with all staff.

 How PostFinance Ltd counters risks